shitcoinsociety/.github/profile/README.md

 And don't forget to follow us on our socials and on [YouTube](https://youtube.com/@shitcoinsociety) for the latest news from shitcoin world.

+### Repos

+- [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap) - The Shitcoin Swap web app, powered by Ruby on Rails and Svelte

 ## You got one of these?

 <img src="https://github.com/user-attachments/assets/2d148a06-cecb-4bb8-9fcf-984036535ba1" width="400">